riot-ci/RIOT/cpu/esp8266/README.md

 **ESP8285 modules** have to be always flashed with ```dout```.

 For more information about flash mode, refer the documentation of [esptool.py](https://github.com/espressif/esptool/wiki/SPI-Flash-Modes).

+## SDK Task Handling

+With compile option ```SDK=1``` the Espressif SDK is used.
+This is necessary, for example, if you want to use the built-in WLAN module.
+The SDK internally uses its own tasks (SDK tasks) and its own scheduling mechanism to realize event-driven SDK functions such as WiFi functions and software timers, and to keep the system alive.
+For this purpose, the SDK regularly executes SDK tasks with pending events in an endless loop using the ROM function ```ets_run```.

+Interrupt service routines do not process interrupts directly but use the ```ets_post``` ROM function to send an event to one of these SDK tasks, which then processes the interrupts asynchronously.
+A context switch is not possible in the interrupt service routines.

+In the RIOT port, the task management of the SDK is replaced by the task management of the RIOT.
+To handle SDK tasks with pending events so that the SDK functions work and the system keeps alive, the ROM functions ```ets_run``` and ```ets_post``` are overwritten.
+The ```ets_run``` function performs all SDK tasks with pending events exactly once.
+It is executed at the end of the ```ets_post``` function and thus usually at the end of an SDK interrupt service routine or before the system goes into the lowest power mode.

+**Please note:**
+Since the non-SDK version of RIOT is much smaller and faster than the SDK version, you should always compile your application without the SDK (```SDK=0```, the default) if you don't need the built-in WiFi module.

 ## QEMU Mode and GDB